tinymce/tinymce-blazor/README.md

 #### Input binding

-The ` @bind-Value` directive can be used to create a two way data binding.
+The ` @bind-Value` directive can be used to create a two-way data binding.

 ##### Example using input binding